-Chris joined James Shepherd Versatile Brass as horn soloist for five years at the invitation of Jim Shepherd in 1990, the year he was also appointed to Smithills School, having been Head of Brass Instrumental Teaching for Bolton MBC since 1983 during which time he also taught at the RNCM in Manchester.
+Chris joined James Shepherd Versatile Brass as horn soloist for five years at the personal invitation of Jim Shepherd in 1990, the year Chris was also appointed to Smithills School for the next 27 years having been Head of Brass Instrumental Teaching for Bolton MBC 1983-1990, during which time he also taught at the RNCM in Manchester.

 As a teenager Chris was a member of the NYBBGB alongside Ian Bousfield, Nick Childs, Steven Mead, Lindsay Shilling and Martin Winter and played with the band under Harry Mortimer at Belle Vue in 1978.